KasparEtter/ef1p/pages/email/email.md

   If there is no `{CR}{LF}` at the end of the body, insert one.
 - [`relaxed` body canonicalization](https://datatracker.ietf.org/doc/html/rfc6376#section-3.4.4):
-  Delete spaces and tabs before `{CR}{LF}`, reduce all sequences of whitespace within a line to a single space, and apply the `simple` body canonicalization with the exception that an empty body remains empty.
+  Delete spaces and tabs before `{CR}{LF}`, reduce all sequences of [whitespace](https://en.wikipedia.org/wiki/Whitespace_character) within a line to a single space, and apply the `simple` body canonicalization with the exception that an empty body remains empty.
 - [`simple` header canonicalization](https://datatracker.ietf.org/doc/html/rfc6376#section-3.4.1):
   Don't change header fields in any way.
 - [`relaxed` header canonicalization](https://datatracker.ietf.org/doc/html/rfc6376#section-3.4.2):
-  Convert header field names to lowercase, [unfold](#line-length-limit) folded lines, remove any whitespace characters around the colon which separates the name of the header field from its value, and apply the `relaxed` body canonicalization to each header field.
+  Convert header field names to lowercase, [unfold](#line-length-limit) folded lines, remove any whitespace characters around the colons which separate the name of a header field from its value, and apply the `relaxed` body canonicalization to each header field.

 The signer can decide how to canonicalize the header fields and the body.
-The format of the `c` tag is `{HeaderCanonicalization}/{BodyCanonicalization}` and its default value is `simple/simple`.
+The format of the `c` tag is `{HeaderCanonicalization}/{BodyCanonicalization}`, and its default value is `simple/simple`.

 </details>